-Google in now owned by Alphabet Inc., a new holding company which was created by founders Google Larry Page and Sergy Brin to separate its revenue generating search business from other projects like X Lab, Google’s driverless car, medical research and others.
+Google is now owned by Alphabet Inc., a new holding company which was created by founders Google Larry Page and Sergy Brin to separate its revenue-generating search business from other projects like X Lab, Google’s driverless car, medical research, and others.

 In a blog postthe company announced, “Google has changed a lot over the past 17 years—from the range of our products to the evolution of their look and feel.
 And today we’re changing things up once again:”

 Google last gave a typographical tweak in September 2014- the new slightly toned-down four-colour logo is the biggest redesign since 1999.
 Google’s earlier logo was built for single desktop browser page, but the new logo will be easy for users viewing in every type of devices - desktop PC, tablet and mobile devices.